jknight-liatrio/python_cli_starter/README.md

 This an example of a "properly" packaged python module using the Click library to build a cli tool.

+## Setup

+* Install Python 3.x (currently latest is 3.9)
+* Setup your damn debugger!

+    Debugging with print statements is for people who don't know better.
+Just try it out.

+    Here are some links that will help.

+    * [vscode](https://code.visualstudio.com/docs/python/testing) - It might be a little frustrating but it's worth it, I promise.
+    * [intellij](https://www.jetbrains.com/help/pycharm/part-1-debugging-python-code.html) - My personal favorite.
+Should just work out of the box.
+    * If you're a "real" programmer and only use command line and vim, try [pdb](https://pymotw.com/3/pdb/) (debugging on hard mode) or [ipdb](https://pypi.org/project/ipdb/) for something a little easier.
+When that doesn't work, see above.

 Features
 ----------